-When someone decides to use a CPM relationship lag other than 0, how often does that given lag actually result in the planned delay between activities?
+When the schedule planner decides that a CPM relationship lag other than zero best describes the intended logical relationship between two activities, how often does that given lag actually result in the planned delay between activities?
 How often does the standard Finish-to-Start relationship with a 0 day lag actually result in a Finish-to-Start with a negative days lag?
-Is there a pattern?
+Is there a pattern in actual usage?

 How well are planned versus actual relationship lags managed?
 No one knows because no one measures them.
 Hundreds of papers have been written about planned versus actual activity durations.
 How come no one has thought to measure planned versus actual relationship durations?
-Who is this No One who is measuring everything?
-Attend this benchmarking presentation and be the first to find out.
+Now, someone has.

 (PS-3149) (Panel Discussion) The Scheduling Truth or Lie Game - Fellows Edition

-Author(s)/Presenter(s): Christopher W. Carson, CEP DRMP PSP FAACE; Ronald M. Winter, PSP FAACE; James G. Zack, Jr. CFCC FAACE Hon.
-Life; Nelson E. Bonilla, CCP FAACE Hon.
-Life
+Author(s)/Presenters(s): Christopher W. Carson, CEP DRMP PSP FAACE; Julie K. Owen, CCP PSP FAACE; Sean T. Regan, CCP CEP EVP PSP FAACE; James G. Zack, Jr. CFCC FAACE Hon.
+Life; Richard Selg, CCP FAACE; Neil D. Opfer, CCP CEP PSP FAACE